 Responsive grid

-Like fluid grids, responsive grids change dynamically based on the screen size.
-Up to a point, columns change the size to fill available space.
-A breakpoint is the specific range of screen sizes where the layout readjusts to the available screen size for the best possible layout view.
-Column structure, column widths, gutter widths, and margins depend upon breakpoint.
+Like fluid grids, responsive grids adjust based on the screen size.
+Columns resize to fill the available space until a breakpoint is reached.
+A breakpoint is a screen width where the layout shifts to better fit the display.
+At each breakpoint, the column structure, column widths, gutter widths, and margins can change.

 Pro Tip: Choose fluid grids for proportional scaling across all screen sizes.
 Use responsive grids for more control over layout adjustments at specific breakpoints for an optimal user experience.